agata-ch/Bike-rentals/README.md

 - analysis of bikes$Counts: Cullen and Frey graphs
 - searching for predictors "responsible" for a bimodal behaviour: breaking the data by hour (>6.5)
 - attempt to fit specific distributions
 - $casual & $registered columns are removed, as they will not be used for prediction.

+Further analysis of this type could enable one to discuss, possibly, the presence of outliers etc.

 ## Part C
 In this part I work with the "full data", not broken by hour (6.5).